Palmer Lake, Colorado: Critical role and a refuge

-General William J. Palmer came west after the Civil War to found the city of Colorado Springs and start the Denver & Rio Grande Railroad, a 3 ft narrow-gauge line, in 1871.
+General William J. Palmer, an abolitionist and Quaker, came west after the Civil War to found the city of Colorado Springs and start the Denver & Rio Grande Railroad, a 3 ft narrow-gauge line, in 1871.
 He purchased the land known as the Monument Farms & Lake Property.
 Palmer Lake was critical to the railroad because the steam trains chugged up to the Palmer Divide summit and had to fill up with water from the lake to head down the Divide.
 The lake was the only natural water supply available in the area.
 Passenger trains stopped in town for 10 minutes to take on water, or for a fee of $1.00 roundtrip from Denver, passengers could take the train to Palmer Lake for a day of picnicking, fishing, and boating or hiking.

 Dr. William Finley Thompson purchased land and plotted the town of Palmer Lake in 1882, intending it as a health resort & vacation community.
 Thompson was an oral surgeon originally from Randolph, Ohio, who practiced in the Midwest and in London.
 He built the Queen Anne Victorian mansion Estemere in 1887 for his family, but by 1890 was facing bankruptcy and fled from his creditors.
 Prior to the automobile, Palmer Lake was a popular destination for people from Denver and others wishing escape the heat of city summer temperatures.
 The Rocky Mountain Chautauqua - a people's vacation university - was popular between 1887 and 1910, hosting programs in music, art, drama, religion, and nature.
 The Rockland, a 61-room hotel, provided amenities for visitors, including a petting zoo.